 In a survey that had 3 questions with question scores of:

 The overall score would be [ (50+60+70) / 3 ] = 60.

 A theme score is a snapshot of the people who responded to that theme; it captures how many people responded positively to that theme.
 The score of a theme that contains multiple questions is not the average score of all the questions within the theme.

 Surveys use a different methodology than question scores so that the score for a theme does not outweigh the responses from people who have answered all the questions within the theme versus those who only answered one.

-Surveys uses the following steps to calculate theme scores:
+Surveys use the following steps to calculate theme scores:

 - Surveys look at employees who have answered at least one question in a given theme.

-- For each employee who meets that requirement, surveys calculates the average score for submitted questions they responded to in the theme.
-Average score is calculated based on the agree/disagree scale where strongly disagree = 1 and strongly agree = 5.
+- For each employee who meets that requirement, surveys calculate the average score for submitted questions they responded to in the theme.
+The average score is calculated based on the agree/disagree scale where strongly disagree = 1 and strongly agree = 5.
 This is the score for the employee.

 - If the score for the employee is higher than 3.5, this is considered a positive response to the theme.

 - The total number of employees who scored at least 3.5 and are therefore considered positive responders, for the theme is divided by the total number of employees who responded to the theme.
 This is the theme's score.